 Crushing Lager Myths with Firestone Walker’s Matt Brynildson

 Despite being the most produced beer category on the planet, and having brewing roots that go back more than 500 years, lager continues to get a bad rap from many US beer drinkers thanks to decades of BudMillerCoors (aka Big Beer) bashing.
-Times and palates are thankfully changing as more independent brewers get into lager brewing, but plenty of misinformation still exists that continues to dissuade consumers from exploring some the most beautiful, nuanced, or in some cases, robust beers on Earth.
+Times and palates are thankfully changing as more independent brewers get into lager brewing, but plenty of misinformation still exists that continues to dissuade consumers from exploring some of the most beautiful, nuanced, or in some cases, robust beers on Earth.

 To help me dispel some of those myths, I reached out to my friend in beer: Matt Brynildson, brewmaster at Firestone Walker Brewing Company.
 A big lager fan himself, Brynildson is responsible for the creation of Pivo Pils, a four-time winner at the Great American Beer Festival.
 Firestone Walker is also host of the second annual Pils & Love fest, a one-day event inspired by Birrifico Italiano’s annual Pils Pride in Italy that will come to The Propagator in Marina del Rey, Calif. on Saturday, July 28.